DmitryGalyuk/scoreboard/README.md

 - **In-Memory Storage**: All match data is stored in-memory.
 - **Positive Integer Scores**: Scores are positive integers; no negative or fractional scores.
 - **String Team Names**: Team names are strings and can't be empty, null, or undefined.
+- **Sorting the matches with the same score**: Since the library is supposed to be simple, not distributed and keeping the data in memory, we can expect that timestamp for two matches can be equal.
+That is why we will store the static counter of matches and use it to order matches.